You Are Not Alone

 If you've missed a class, or failed a test, and aren't sure what to do next, visit the Dean of Students Office; we'll point you in the right direction.
 If the microaggressions are piling up, or if you believe a person’s actions were sexist, racist, or homophobic, our Bias Response Team can help you find the support you need.

-We’re here to help because, truly, you are not alone.
+We’re here to help because you are not alone.

 Staying on top of homework and deadlines is important, but it is even more important to take care of your mind.
-This doesn't mean that you are visiting a counselor every month—but it could.
+This doesn't mean visiting a counselor every month—but it could.
 Taking care of your mental health could be as small as noticing how the weather affects your mood or taking some time to go for a walk and just appreciate being alive.
-Whatever way you choose to take care of your mental health, there are resources available to help.
+However you choose to take care of your mental health, there are resources available to help.

 Figuring out how to read your degree audit might be the most challenging part of your college career.
 Even if you do manage to divide your credits up correctly, it could be helpful to get some suggestions for what to take to satisfy that general social science or multicultural requirement.
 Many different academic departments offer advisors or advising days for students to discuss their course schedule with faculty and staff to make sure they are on track for graduation.
 You can also visit the Office of Academic Advising to discuss any questions you might have about advising.